Astera-org/minetest/doc/compiling/linux.md

 ## Build

-Build a version that runs directly from the source directory:
+Build a server that runs directly from the source directory:

-    cmake -B build -S . -DRUN_IN_PLACE=TRUE -GNinja cmake --build build
+    cmake -B build -S . -DRUN_IN_PLACE=TRUE -GNinja -DBUILD_SERVER=TRUE
+    cmake --build build

 Run it:

-    ./bin/minetest
+    ./bin/minetestserver # This will create a server in which you can access from your local machine

 - Use `cmake . -LH` to see all CMake options and their current state.
 - If you want to install it system-wide (or are making a distribution package),